zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 too small, and there are outlier datapoints, we'll probably miss those as we'll initialize all centers around the large clusters.

-1. Another nice idea is to train with very high `K`, and maybe a stronger `L1` regularizer factor.
+1. Another nice idea is to train with a very high `K`, and maybe a stronger `L1` regularizer factor.
 This should allow us to have some centers close to every real center, but also "killing" all excess ones through the process.
 A more advanced approach, but a bit more complex to implement, is to start with a very high `K`,